Generating Compilers for Qubit Mapping and Routing: Abstract

 \section{Abstract}

-Quantum computers promise to solve important problems faster than classical computers, potentially unlocking breakthroughs in materials science, chemistry, and beyond.
-Optimizing compilers are key to realizing this potential, as they minimize expensive resource usage and limit error rates.
-A compiler must convert architecture-independent quantum circuits to a form executable on a target \emph{quantum processing unit} (\qpu).
-A critical step is \emph{qubit mapping and routing} (\qmr), which finds mappings from circuit qubits to \qpu qubits and plans instruction execution while satisfying the \qpu's constraints.
-The challenge is that the landscape of quantum architectures is incredibly diverse and fast-evolving.
-Given this diversity, hundreds of papers have addressed the \qmr problem for different qubit hardware, connectivity constraints, and quantum error correction schemes.
-For each new set of constraints, researchers develop specialized compilation algorithms.

-We present an approach for automatically generating qubit mapping and routing compilers for arbitrary quantum architectures.
+To evaluate a quantum circuit on a quantum processor, one must find a mapping from circuit qubits to processor qubits and plan the instruction execution while satisfying the processor's constraints.
+This is known as the \emph{qubit mapping and routing} (\qmr) problem.
+High-quality \qmr solutions are key to maximizing the utility of scarce quantum resources and minimizing the probability of logical errors affecting computation.
+The challenge is that the landscape of quantum processors is incredibly diverse and fast-evolving.
+Given this diversity, dozens of papers have addressed the \qmr problem for different qubit hardware, connectivity constraints, and quantum error correction schemes by a developing a new algorithm for a particular context.
+We present an alternative approach: automatically generating qubit mapping and routing compilers for arbitrary quantum processors.
 Though each \qmr problem is different, we identify a common core structure---\emph{device state machine}---that we use to formulate an \emph{abstract} \qmr \emph{problem}.
-Our formulation naturally leads to a domain-specific language, \lang, for specifying \qmr problems---for example, the well-studied \nisq mapping and routing problem requires only 12 lines of \lang.
-We demonstrate that \qmr problems, defined in \lang, can be solved with a powerful parametric solver that can be instantiated for any \lang program.
-We evaluate our approach through case studies of important \qmr problems from prior and recent work, covering noisy and fault-tolerant quantum architectures on all major hardware platforms.
-Our thorough evaluation shows that generated compilers are competitive with handwritten, specialized compilers in terms of runtime and solution quality.
-For instance, for the well-studied \nisq mapping and routing problem, we find solutions that match or improve upon the leading industrial toolkit \qiskit on half of the benchmarks.
-On the newly introduced interleaved logical qubit architecture, we outperform the proposed baseline compilation pipeline in solution quality for 93\% of benchmarks.
-We envision that our approach will simplify development of future quantum compilers as new quantum architectures continue to emerge.
+Our formulation naturally leads to a compact domain-specific language for specifying \qmr problems and a powerful parametric algorithm that can be instantiated for any \qmr specification.
+Our thorough evaluation on case studies of important \qmr problems shows that generated compilers are competitive with handwritten, specialized compilers in terms of runtime and solution quality.